-The Program intends to offer the following electricity supply products to consumers:
+Program intends to offer the following electricity supply products to consumers:

+• Standard Product

-Standard Product.
-Barrington intends to offer Local Green as its standard product.
-Barrington Local Green product is expected to include 10 percentage points of renewable energy above the Renewable Energy Standard (RES) as required by the State of Rhode Island, with the exact amount to be determined.
-This product is intended to include as many renewable energy credits (RECs) produced by new renewable energy sources in Rhode Island as possible.
-The exact percentage of renewable energy to be included in Barrington Local Green will be determined after the receipt of bids from competitive suppliers with a goal of maintaining rough cost parity with National Grid's Standard Offer product.
+The Program intends to offer Smart Energy as its standard product.
+South Kingstown Smart Energy product has a goal of maintaining rough cost parity with National Grid's Standard Offer product and it is expected to include 10 percentage points of renewable energy above the Renewable Energy Standard (RES) as required by the State of Rhode Island.
+The exact percentage of renewable energy to be included in South Kingstown Smart Energy will be determined after the receipt of bids from competitive suppliers, with a goal of including as many renewable energy credits (RECs) produced by new renewable energy sources in Rhode Island as possible while maintaining rough cost parity with National Grid's Standard Offer product.
 Including RECs from new, renewable energy sources enables customers to have a meaningful impact on the reduction of greenhouse gas emissions through the support of local renewable energy sources.